bastl-instruments/arduino-base/README.md

 		    ..other device specific projects

-* Open Eclipse, change the workspace you are using to W_DIR by File > Change Workspace
+* Open Eclipse, change the workspace you are using to W_DIR by `File > Change Workspace`

-* Import arduino-base and the instrument specific projects to eclipse via File > Import > General > Existing project into workspace
+* Import arduino-base and the instrument specific projects to eclipse via `File > Import > General > Existing project into workspace`

 * Add the programmer you created in the previous step to all projects (except for arduino-base because it is a library).
   Therefore go to:
-    Right click on project name > Properties > AVR > AVR Dude
+    `Right click on project name > Properties > AVR > AVR Dude`

---> You should now be able to 'Build all' Projects by clicking to the apropriate icon in the top bar.
+--> You should now be able to `Build all` Projects by clicking to the apropriate icon in the top bar.
 After that you can click on the desired project and upload it to the chip by using the avr icon in the top bar